Let's Learn Together Outside: Nature-Based Play for Families

 - Ongoing virtual support for workshop execution.

-Grantees will be required to collaborate with NCFL in creating communication opportunities.
+Grantees are required to collaborate with NCFL in creating communication opportunities.

 Evaluation and Improvement

-- Track number of families participating in Let's Learn Together Outside workshops
+- Track number of families participating in Let's Learn Together Outside in Kentucky workshops

 - Track parent knowledge gains in nature-based intergenerational learning strategies using NCFL collection tools